COMPUTER RESOURCES INTERNATIONAL (LUXEMBOURG) S.A. (“CRI”)

 Please, feel free to contact us by e-mail, to email@example.com, for any questions or further clarifications in this relation.

 - Right of access

 You have the right to access the personal data that we process.
-Once we receive your request for access, we will send you your personal data that we store and process and any supplementary information, if applicable.
-We note that in order to secure the best protection of the personal data we may ask you to properly identify yourself in order to confirm your identity, including requesting your ID before providing you the data.
+Once we receive your request for access, we will send you your personal data that we process and any supplementary information, if applicable.
+We note that in order to secure best protection of the personal data we may ask you to properly identify yourself in order to confirm your identity, including requesting your ID before providing you the data.